Which Of The Following Financial Measures Are Used To Determine

 Gross Profit Margin reveals the percentage of revenue remaining after deducting the cost of goods sold.
 This measure is used to determine pricing strategies and production efficiency, with higher margins indicating better control over direct costs.

-take advantage of Ratios: Determining Debt Structure
+put to work Ratios: Determining Debt Structure

 Efficiency Ratios: Determining Asset Utilization